o1-labs/rfcs/0006-ffmul-revised.md

 | -------| -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 | _Curr_ | $a_0$ | $a_1$ | $a_2$ | $b_0$ | $b_1$ | $b_2$ | $p_{10}$ | $c_{1,0}$ | $c_{1,12}$ | $c_{1,36}$ | $c_{1,84}$ | $c_{1,86}$ | $c_{1,88}$ | $c_{1,90}$ |  |
 | _Next_ | $r_{01}$ | $r_2$ | $q_0$ | $q_1$ | $q_2$ | $q'_2$ | $p_{110}$ | $c_{1,48}$ | $c_{1,60}$ | $c_{1,72}$ | $c_0$ |  |  |  |

+The limbs of $f' = 2^{3\ell} - f$, which feature in a few of the constraints, are embedded into the gate as coefficients.

 ### FFmul gadget